NitaiBanik/application-api/README.md

 # Application API

-A simple Go HTTP API that echoes back whatever JSON you send to it.
-Pretty handy for testing things out or when you need a basic API that just returns what you put in.
+A simple Go HTTP API that returns back whatever valid JSON send to it.

 ## Getting started